aditcoding/friendRecommender_v1/README.md

 <img src="diagram.png">

-Description:
+<b> Description:  </b>
 The system contains a Recommender interface that all recommenders implement.
 Currently three different recommenders are available :

-● AgeHomeTownRecommender ­ recommends people with same age and hometown ● SchoolHomeTownRecommnder ­ recommends people with same school and hometown ● MutualFriendRecommender ­ recommends a randomly chosen friend from the friend lists of people with whom the user shares highest number of mutual friends
+● AgeHomeTownRecommender ­ recommends people with same age and hometown <br>
+● SchoolHomeTownRecommnder ­ recommends people with same school and hometown <br>
+● MutualFriendRecommender ­ recommends a randomly chosen friend from the friend lists of people with <br>
+whom the user shares highest number of mutual friends

 Results from each of these recommenders is aggregated by the Aggregator.
 It assigns weights to the